 He wants something to drink, something alcoholic, which he's not allowed.
 You consider buying him a bottle, hiding it in your large, messy handbag, and sharing it as the night comes on.
 You won't, though, because he's still talking, and he needs your audience even more than he needs the alcohol.

 She hated me for what I did.
 I suppose she told you all about that, though, didn't she?
 Sometimes I feel like picking up the phone and trying to set the record straight, but what's the use?
-Your father has forgotten that your mother's been dead for ten years.
+Your father has forgotten your mother's been dead for ten years.
 She thought I was arrogant, do you know that?
-She accused me of thinking that ordinary people were too stupid to be trusted with the knowledge I had, but that wasn't it at all.
+She accused me of thinking ordinary people were too stupid to be trusted with the knowledge I had, but that wasn't it at all.
 I couldn't talk about my work because I took an oath of secrecy.
 An oath is supposed to mean something.

 Information has become declassified and television shows about the war years, specifically the code breaking efforts on the part of the United States and Great Britain, have aired, yet your father keeps quiet.